rdkit/rdkit-js/README.md

 The functionality included in RDKit.js is decided by the RDKit core team and its community.
 Thus, if you use this package, your voice matters.

-### What is the scope of this repository/project
+### What is the scope of this repository

-This project is dedicated to:
+This project is currently dedicated to:

 1. NPM builds and releases of the RDKit core wasm module
-2. Examples using the RDKit core wasm module in JavaScript and web frameworks
+2. Website deployment of examples using the RDKit core wasm module in JavaScript and web frameworks
 3. Any additional functionalities built **on top of** the RDKit core wasm module.

-The scope of the project may however change over time.
+The scope of the project may change over time.

-### What is NOT the scope of this repository/project
+### What is NOT the scope of this repository

 Any changes to the core RDKit wasm module (also known as RDKit's MinimalLib) is out of scope of this project.